chanyoonzhu/reading-notes-software/DDIA/chapter9-consistency_and_consensus.md

                     1. send the message to all nodes (resending lost messages), and the recipients will deliver the messages consecutively by sequence number (if a number in the middle is missing, the node will wait)
                 * hard to have a linearizable storage when: network connections to the node keeping the linearizable integer are interrupted; restoring the value when that node fails
 ## Distributed Transactions and Consensus
-* The most important problem in distributed system: get several nodes to agree on something
+* The most important problem in distributed system: get several nodes to agree on something irevocably.
+* definition of concensus problem: one or more nodes may propose values, and the consesus algorithm decides on one of those values.
+* equivalent problems that can be reduced to concensus problems:
+    1. linearizable comprare-and-set registers: the register(object/variable) needs to atomically decide whether to set its value, based on whether its current value equals the parameter given in the operation
+    1. atomic transaction commit: a database must decide whether to commit or abourt a distributed transaction
+    1. total order broadcast: the messaging system must decide on the order in which to deliver messages
+    1. locks and leases: when several clients are racing to grab a lock or lease, the lock decides which on successfully acquire it
+    1. membership/coordination service: given a failuree detector (eg., timeouts), the system must decidd which nodes are alive, and which should be considered dead because their sessions timed out
+    1. uniqueness constraint: when several transactions concurrently try to create conflicing records with the same key, the constraint must decide which one to allow and which should fail with a constraint violation
+* a consensus algorithm must satisfy the following properties:
+    1. uniform agreement: no two nodes dicide differently
+    1. integrity: no node decides twice
+    1. validity: if a node decides value v, then v was proposed by some node
+    1. termination: every node that does not creash eventually decides some value
+    * pros & cons:
+        (+)a concensus algorithms are a huge break through for distributed systems.
+They can implement linearizable atomic operations in a fault-tolerant way.
+        (-) most consensus algorithm assume a fixed set of nodes participating in voting; blocked on synchronous replication when voting on proposals; sensitive to network problem (uses timeouts to detect node failure)
 * Use cases:
     * leader election: no split brain
     * atomic commit: a transaction either commit or rolled back on all nodes
 * Algorithms:
     1. two-phase commit (2PC)
         * most common way of solving atomic commit in a distributed system; implemented in various databases, messaging systems, and application servers.
-Not a very good concensus algorithm.
+Not a very good concensus algorithm - weak fault-tolerance when coordinator fails.
         * when should a node in a distributed system commit?
 Only when it's certain that tall other nodes in the transaction are also going to commit
         * implementation: most "NoSQL distributed datastores do not support distributed atomic transactions, but various clustered relational systems do.
         * steps: